Kalpitiya

 Getting Around

-The best way to go around is by hiring a tuk-tuk (3 wheeler with a back seat) they are very cheap and an exotic way to visit the place.
-It's also possible to rent bicycles, motorbikes or scooters.
+The best way to get around is by hiring a tuk-tuk, which is a three-wheeler with a back seat.
+They are very affordable and provide an exotic way to explore the area.
+It’s also possible to rent bicycles, motorbikes, or scooters.

 Food and Drink